 The Grange supports a definition of "Made in America" to mean all parts of a product have been fabricated and assembled within the United States.
 When components are manufactured in foreign countries for final assembly in the United States, the Grange recommends the item be labeled as "Assembled in the U.S.A. from Foreign Parts."

 Handicapped Parking

-The Grange supports stronger penalties for violations of handicapped parking regulations and stricter enforcement of existing laws regarding handicapped parking.
+The Grange supports stronger penalties for violations of handicapped parking regulations and stricter enforcement of existing laws.
+We also encourage that handicapped parking spots be kept clear of debris and snow.